 Hades (right-hand side) with a cornucopia and Persephone (left-hand side).
 Detail from an Attic red-figure amphora, ca. 470 BC.
 Image credit: Jastrow - CC BY 3.0

 In ancient Roman religion, Abundantia was a divine personification of prosperity and abundance, so she was also depicted with a cornucopia, similar to the Roman goddess of peace, Pax who cared for peace (Pax Romana) and prosperity and was displayed with attributes like an olive branch and a horn of plenty.

 Cornucopia in the Statue of Flora in Szczecin, Poland.
 Image credit: Remigiusz Józefowicz - CC BY-SA 2.5 pl

 Ancient sources confirm that the cornucopia or some versions of it were found on seals and buildings and imprinted in Jewish coins during the Maccabean times.

 The cornucopia was also an important symbol for ancient Egyptians.

 The legendary Cleopatra VII, the last active ruler of the Ptolemaic Kingdom of Egypt struck several series of silver coins, apparently at the mint in Askalon.
-On the observe of these coins, there is her portrait and on the reverse (back), Ptolemaic coins have an extremely only a few motifs; one of them is particularly popular (more than 95 percent) and shows a symbol of a cornucopia (on gold coins).
+On one side of these coins, there is her portrait and on the reverse (back), Ptolemaic coins have extremely only a few motifs; one of them is particularly popular (more than 95 percent) and shows a symbol of a cornucopia (on gold coins).

 The cornucopia is still a popular decorative motif although the symbol’s very ancient sacred meaning has long been forgotten.